AlyssaBr/AlyssaBr/README.md

 ### Hi there 👋

+I am a German International Student at Hult International Business School, pursuing a Master of Science in Business Analytics.

+Previously, I obtained my Bachelor of Science in Mechanical Engineering with emphasis in Bioengineering at San Diego State University.
+While at San Diego State University, one highlight was the opportunity to lead a team through the NASA Lunabotics Robotic Mining Competition in the form of our Senior Design Capstone Program, which can be seen in my projects below.
+Aside of this, I was able to fulfill my passion for Motorsport while being in the Aztec Formula Racing Club and seeing the car arriving at the Formula SAE Competition in Michigan 2022, is a memory I will never forget.

+Having a passion for creativity and innovation in the realm of Engineering, while also holding a passion for the Business world and having a business lead mind, combining these two passions is what lead me to pursue my Engineering Undergraduate Degree and continuing my education in International Business.
+During both of my degrees, especially through my Bachelor degree in Mechanical Engineering, I have found a love in numbers, and the analyzation of such, in order to optimize processes in a strateguc way.
+This is why I am continuing my education by obtaining a Master of Science in Business Analytics as well.
+I am a hard worker that loves to learn more and pushing myself in the projects I am given.

+If you would like to know more about what I have done and who I am, do not hesitate to reach out to me on LinkedIn to have a conversion over a coffee or through zoom about it!

 <!--
 **AlyssaBr/AlyssaBr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.